WGLab/QuantitativeGenomics2025/README.md

 In the next exercise, we will first use PhenoSV to score a single SV with patient's clinical phenotypes.

-We need to install database files for PhenoSV to run.
-This step takes about 15min to finish.
+We need to install database files for PhenoSV to operate.
+Note that the databases are large and may require more than 15 minutes to complete the installation.

 ```
+#download PhenoSV database
 cd /var/tmp
 wget https://www.openbioinformatics.org/PhenoSV/PhenosvlightFile.tar
 tar -xvf "PhenosvlightFile.tar"